 Xavier Aptitude Test or XAT is considered to be one of the most challenging MBA entrance exams in the country.
-While it is organized by Xavier Labor Relation Institute (XLRI), Jamshedpur, it is conducted by the Xavier Association of Management Institutes (XAMI) for admission in XLRI and many other top tier management institutes of India.
+The exam is conducted by Xavier Labour Relation Institute (XLRI), Jamshedpur on behalf of the Xavier Association of Management Institutes (XAMI) for admission into instiutes of the association such as XLRI, XIMB and many other top tier institutes that take XAT score.
 The different sections of XAT 2020 are advised below:

 - Verbal and Logical Ability